-- First Option: Use standard windows, provided that they have bushfire shutters that provide complete protection.
+- First Option: Use standard windows, if they have bushfire shutters that provide complete protection.
 These shutters must comply with AS3959:2009.

 - Second Option: Build a window system that complies fully with AS 1530.8.1.
 Tests will take place to ensure this compliance.

-- Third Option: Build your own windows, which much meet the following criteria:
+- Third Option: Build your own windows, which must meet the following criteria

 - Window glass has a minimum 6mm thickness.

-- Metal window frames only, though this includes aluminum.
+- Metal window frames only, though this includes aluminium.

 - Metal hardware used in the sash that opens or closes the window.